Why come to China?

 5. Don’t get deterred by the Visa

-It’s anything but easy to get your visa for China.
+This one is for British passport holders, I am unsure what the system is like for other.
+For us, it was anything but easy to get your visa for China.
 You have all sorts of documents to prepare, including a day-by-day itinerary.
 We had to take two separate trips to the office in London as you can not do it all online now.

 It’s a long process but it is fairly straight forward.
 More importantly, it is completely worth your time!